 The Chena Hotsprings Road is a 56.5 mile/91 km highway.
-To reach the Chena Hotsprings Road, head out of Fairbanks on the Steese Highway and turn onto the Hotsprings Road at mile 4 and traverses the Chena Recreation Area on its way to Chena Hot Springs, one of the state’s most prominent resorts with swimming, hot mineral baths, resort accommodations, camper parking (no hook-ups) and numerous visitor activities.
+To reach the Chena Hotsprings Road, head out of Fairbanks on the Steese Highway and turn onto the Hotsprings Road at mile 4.
+The road traverses the Chena Recreation Area on its way to Chena Hot Springs Resort, one of the state’s most prominent resorts with swimming, hot mineral baths, resort accommodations, camper parking (no hook-ups) and numerous visitor activities.
 The resort is known to be one best places in Alaska for viewing the Northern Lights.
 The road to Chena Hot Springs is completely paved.

 Post Office on Old Steese Highway.

 1010 Mile Mercantile.
 Gas, espresso, Unique Alaskan gifts and liquor.
 NAPA Auto & Truck parts available.
 907-488-6784.

 Bridge over Little Chena River, parking.